 Video is a flexible and engaging content format that not only captures eyeballs but is easy to share across various platforms.
 If you want to take your marketing to the next level, you need to give some thought to video marketing.
 Video traffic accounts for 69% of worldwide Internet traffic.
 If you have an online classroom and meeting platform, you can show how students and teachers are using your platform.
 You can also promote video testimonials and host them on your website.

-Social media platforms represent the easiest way of promoting your EdTech solution.
+Social media platforms represent the easiest way of promoting and marketing your EdTech solution to education institutions or schools.
 In addition to posting on your feed or solution pages about the solution, you can also try promotions through different groups that contain the right kind of audience to sell your solution to.